joonastuhkuri/joonastuhkuri.github.io/content/sections/aboutme.md

 My [research](/#workingpapers) focuses on technology, work, and psychology using novel large-scale data.
 My [latest research](/pdf/machines.pdf) documents that new technologies led to increases in employment, contrasting with the common concerns about the future of work.
 I previously created a real-time forecast [ETLAnow](https://www.etla.fi/en/etlanow/) that predicts unemployment using Google search data.

 The media has featured my research widely, including [The Economist](https://www.economist.com/finance-and-economics/2022/01/22/economists-are-revising-their-views-on-robots-and-jobs), Washington Post, Wired, and Bloomberg.
 HS Visio also listed me in their [35 under 35](https://www.hs.fi/visio/art-2000007825436.html).
+My PhD dissertation was awarded the W.E.
+Upjohn Institute Award 2022.

 __[CV](/pdf/Tuhkuri_CV.pdf)__ (Updated October 2022)